York, Newcastle and Berwick Railway: North Eastern Railway

-In 1852 the Leeds Northern Railway reached Stockton, made an alliance with the YN&BR's competitors and a price war broke out, the fare for the 238 mi between Leeds and Newcastle dropping to two shillings.
-(Note: Two shillings in 1852 was worth about £ today.)
+In 1852 the Leeds Northern Railway (LNR) reached Stockton, made an alliance with the YN&BR's competitors and a price war broke out, the fare for the 238 mi between Leeds and Newcastle dropping to two shillings.
+(Note: Two shillings in 1852 was worth about £ in .)
 Harrison, who had become General Manager and Engineer of the YN&BR, favoured merger with LNR and Y&NMR as the route to peace, and he was able to show his own board the increased profit that amalgamation had brought the YN&BR.
 The agreement of the boards of the three railway companies was reached in November 1852 that the shares of the three companies remain separate but replaced by Berwick Capital Stock, York Capital Stock and Leeds Capital Stock, with dividends paid from pooled revenue.
-However, the deal was rejected by the shareholders of the Leeds Northern, who felt their seven per cent share of revenue too low and joint operation was agreed instead of merger with Harrison appointed General Manager.
-The benefits of this joint working allowed Harrison to raise the offer to the Leeds Northern shareholders, and by royal assent on 31 July 1854 the three companies merged to form the North Eastern Railway; with 703 mi of line, becoming the largest railway company in the country.
+However, the deal was rejected by the shareholders of the Leeds Northern, who felt their seven per cent share of revenue too low and joint operation was agreed instead of merger with Harrison appointed general manager.
+The benefits of this joint working allowed Harrison to raise the offer to the Leeds Northern shareholders, and by royal assent to the North-eastern Railway Company's Act 1854 (17 & 18 Vict. c. ccxi) on 31 July 1854 the three companies merged to form the North Eastern Railway; with 703 mi of line, becoming the largest railway company in the country.